 We are proud of our hospital’s achievements, the quality of care and the many important services and educational programs we provide to the people of our community.
 It is our hope that you soon will become a part of our exceptional team of medical professionals here at Northside Hospital and Heart Institute in St. Petersburg-the jewel of Florida’s spectacular West Coast.
 We look forward to working with you in your endeavors to achieve your medical career goals.

 Northside Hospital is a 288-bed, acute care facility and complete cardiac center, located in mid Pinellas County, just minutes from Florida's most beautiful gulf beaches.

-- Accreditation by the American Osteopathic Association and is approved for eighteen (18) traditional Intern positions, thirty-eight (38) Internal Medicine positions, and six (6) Cardiology Fellows.
+- Accreditation by the American Osteopathic Association (AOA) and is approved for 38 Internal Medicine Residency positions and 6 Cardiology Fellows.

 - To prepare you for life as an osteopathic physician: philosophical; osteopathic manipulative therapy; and osteopathic principles.

 - To teach you the art of as well as the science of the practice of osteopathic medicine.

 - To help you assimilate and apply the knowledge and skills that you have acquired over the past four years.

 - To emphasize the effectiveness of the osteopathic concept both in hospital and in ambulatory settings in regard to the approach to healing and caring of the sick, the maimed, and the incurable who seek our help and counsel.

 - To clarify the importance of mutual cooperation and professionalism with our fellow physicians and hospital staff.